 When you register as a potential blood stem cell donor, you complete a cheek swab which is then analysed at our lab to establish your tissue type.
 Whether a blood stem cell donor and a blood cancer patient are a good match is determined by their human leukocyte antigen (HLA) type, which is essentially their DNA, not their blood type.

 If your tissue type matches that of someone in need of a donation, we will be in contact as soon as possible to confirm your availability, talk you through the whole process, arrange further tests to check your suitability for the patient and set a donation date.
 That's why it's important that you keep your contacts with us up to date.

 If donating via PBSC, you will receive injections of a stimulating factor called G-CSF (granulocyte-colony stimulating factor) for four days in the run up to your donation date.
 This is simply to stimulate your blood stem cells in the bone marrow to go into your blood stream and be ready for collection.

 During PBSC, you donate only stem cells extracted from your blood, rather than whole blood - blood is taken from one of your arms, passed through a machine that separates your blood stem cells and then the blood returned to your other arm.

 Bone marrow donation

 The other possible donation method, used in 10% of all cases in the UK, is bone marrow donation.
 This is an inpatient surgical procedure carried out under general anaesthetic.
-It involves liquid marrow being removed from you pelvic bones (not the spine!).
+It involves liquid marrow being removed through two small incisions in the at the pelvic bones under general anaesthetic (not the spine!).